IhmeGroup/DG-MPI/externals/README.md

    - macOS users, use `brew install mpich`.
 Note: Make sure you have the right compilers prior to this.
 Use `brew install llvm` to get the correct compilers.
    - Yellowstone: use `module load mpich`

- - HDF5 (high-performance data formatting library): The cmake searches for the environment variable `HDF5_DIR` and if not found it uses the built in HDF5 located in DG-MPI/externals.
-If using the externals version of HDF5 continue with the following commands:
+ - HDF5 (high-performance data formatting library): This is automated with a Bash script.
     ```
-    cd hdf5
-    mkdir build
-    cd build
-    cmake CC=mpicc CXX=mpicxx -DCMAKE_INSTALL_PREFIX=./install -DHDF5_BUILD_CPP_LIB=1 -DBUILD_STATIC_LIBS=0 ..
-    make install
+    ./download_dependencies.sh
     ```
-    - Yellowstone: use `module load hdf5`
  - Kokkos:
     ```
       cd kokkos